jakobholmelund/fitpicsjs/README.md

 !!!
 Attention !!!

-This is not finished, the algorithms work just fine, bud all the drawing and smoothnes is not here yet..
+The algorithms work just fine, but all the drawing and smoothnes is not here yet..
 Feel free too contribute ! this is open source baby !

 Create Beautiful image galleries with pure JavaScript, with no dependencies.